 Thursday: 9 am-6:30 pm (In-Person + Online Therapy)

-First, I always assume that clients are still shopping around for a therapist during the first session, and meeting with me is part of this process.
-I often encourage people to meet with multiple therapists to see which one they 'click' best.
-If that is me, that is great.
+I understand that clients are often still shopping around for a therapist during their first session with me.
+I encourage people to talk with or meet with multiple therapists before deciding on one they “click” with best.
+If that is me, great!
 If it is someone else, that is also great.
-I want you to find the best fit.
+Ultimately, I want you to find the best fit for you.

-The session will start by reviewing and answering any questions about the intake paperwork you completed before the session.
-The intake paper covers practice policies, confidentiality, privacy information, and consent to therapy and is completed and stored through a secure electronic health record system.
-I will also answer any questions about treatment, my practice, and what to expect.
+The first session will start with reviewing and answering any questions about the intake paperwork you completed before the session.
+The intake paperwork covers practice policies, confidentiality, privacy information, and consent to therapy, and it is completed and stored using a secure electronic health record system.
+I will also answer any questions you might have about treatment, my practice, and what to expect.

-We will then start where you want to start, and I will help if you are unsure where to begin.
-Throughout the session, I will ask questions to clarify and better understand all the systems, relationships, and issues and how they function or relate to your life.
-My hope for the meeting is to create a broad understanding of your life, what issues you are facing, what therapy goals you have, and develop a better understanding on how I can help.
+We will then start wherever you want to start, and I will help if you are unsure where to begin.
+Throughout the session, I will ask questions to clarify and better understand all the systems, relationships, and issues you bring up and how they function in or relate to your life.
+My hope for the first meeting is that I will gain a broad understanding of your life, what issues you are facing, and what therapy goals you have, and then develop a plan for how I can help.

-At the end of the session, I would like to provide my initial assessment of where I feel like therapy can help you.
+At the end of this session, I will provide my initial assessment of where I feel therapy with me can help you.
 I can then give feedback on what I can provide in therapy, how I can specifically help, and what that would look like.
-I can also estimate how long I believe it would take to find significant improvements in therapy and answer any other questions you might have.
+Lastly, I can also estimate how long I believe it would take for you to feel significant improvements through therapy and answer any other questions you might have.

-I like to provide this information for you to make an informed decision on whether you would like continue working together.
-As mentioned above, I assume the first session is part of the clients shopping around for the right therapist fit.
-At the end of the meeting, I will ask if you would like to set up another appointment, but You will feel no pressure to do so.
+I like to provide this information for you so that you can make an informed decision on whether you would like to continue working together.
+As mentioned above, I assume the first session is part of the client’s journey in shopping around for the right therapist fit.
+At the end of our first session, I will ask if you would like to set up another appointment, but there is absolutely no pressure to do so!

-How do I set up a first appointment?
+How do I set up my first appointment?

-Start by scheduling a Free 10-15 minutes phone consultation.
-I would love to learn about you and share how I might help you in your specific situation.
-Then, if my services are right for you, we can set up the first session during the call.
+Start by scheduling a Free 10 to 15-minute phone consultation so I can learn about you and share how I might be able to help with your specific situation!
+Then, if you feel my services are right for you, we can set up our first session during the call.

 Are you a religious counselor?

-No, I am not a religious counselor and have no religious affiliation.
-However, this does not mean that religion and religious beliefs are not part of the therapy.
-If my clients have grown up in religious households or have religious beliefs, I find it helpful to include religion in the counseling process.
-It is also the client's choice not to talk about anything they do not want or are not ready to discuss.
+No, I am not a religious counselor, and I have no religious affiliation.
+However, this does not mean that religion and religious beliefs are not sometimes part of my therapy sessions if it’s important to my clients.
+If my clients have grown up in religious households or have religious beliefs, I find it helpful to include religion in the counseling process, but it is always the client's choice to talk about this subject and only when they are ready.

 Are you an LGBTQ+ affirmative therapist?

-Yes, I welcome all clients regardless of their sexual orientations, preferences, practices, identities, and relationship styles.
+Yes!
+I welcome all clients in my practice, regardless of their sexual orientation, preferences, practices, identities, or relationship styles.

 Do you provide couples counseling or family therapy?
 Child or teen therapy?